 Traveling to Marrakech, Morocco for the first time and unsure of the customs and traditions?
 Follow my travel tips for Marrakech - 10 things NOT to do to make sure you have a smooth trip.

 It’s always wise to do some research on the customs and cultures of a city or country before visiting.
-Not only will this help you fit in but will also avoid embarrassing or uncomfortable situations.
+Not only will this help you fit in, but will also avoid embarrassing or uncomfortable situations.
 I found this to be especially true for Morocco.

-I've made a list of essential travel tips for Marrakech, Morroco.
-Ensure you have an enjoyable trip and avoid mistakes many tourists make by following these 10 things.
+I've made a list of essential travel tips for Marrakech, Morocco.
+Ensure you have an enjoyable trip and avoid mistakes many tourists make by NOT doing these 10 things.

-1. Take Photos of People or THeir Merchandise
+1. Take photos of people or their merchandise

 While some locals will simply cover their face or look away if you take a picture in their direction, others will become extremely agitated and start yelling at you.

 If you would like to take a picture of a local or their product, ask permission first and don’t be surprised if they say no or they ask for a very small amount of money as compensation.
 5-10 dirham is typical.

 This is a biggie when it comes to travel advice for Marrakech and is something that took me by surprise before I learned better.
 Be mindful of this 24/7.